How to Debug Automation Results

 Troubleshooting with HTTP, Browser, and Video Logs

-- Click the test’s run results.
+- Click the Open button on the test's row on the run page

 View the HAR and browser files in your text editor of choice, using this recommended tool or Google Chrome extension.